nicfv/npm/CONTRIBUTING.md

 - Source code must be written in `./packages/<name>/src/` and in the latest supported version of TypeScript
     - Includes `index.ts` as the entry point file
     - Includes `test.ts` for unit/integration testing
+- Tests should use the latest version of `t6` for assertion testing
 - Must contain examples in `example/`

 ### Examples